kmc6/F1/README.md

 Completion of UA has highligted similar changes wtih circuits, races schedule, pit stops, and even lap times.
 This has partly been due to the development of technology and modern engineering but also as a result of cotinued changes to the sport as a whole (rules & egulations, points, etc) itself to make it more competitive and entertaining to spectators. *"Evolution is the lifeblood of Formula 1 - faster cars, safer cars, new circuits and fresh-faced world champions"* (source: http://www.bbc.co.uk/sport/formula1/21880627 & http://www.formulaonehistory.com).
 These constant changes are likely to adversely impact the reliability of a predictive model, so the decision was made to focus on driver-related features.

 ### Univariate Analysis for Driver-Related Features
-From figures 8 and 9, it can be inferred that a small proportion of the total driver population consistently achieves superior race results.
+Figures 8 uses an ordered bar-chart to show the drivers with the highest career points and figure 9 uses a line plot to show their relative rankings by season.
+From these, it can be inferred that a small proportion of the total driver population consistently achieves superior race results.
 Consequently, feature engineering was employed to create long-term driver performance variables as well as short-term predictor driver performance variables (such as winning the last race or securing pole position in the last race) to serve as signals of driver consistency.

 ```python
 # EDA for Drivers dataset: key business insight - top-10 drivers with highest career points